TimMouskhelichvili/TimMouskhelichvili/README.md

 # Tim Mouskhelichvili 😎

 Hello 👋!
-I am Tim Mouskhelichvili, a Full-Stack Web Developer with a passion for helping my clients *transform their businesses by building them amazing web projects.*
+I am Tim Mouskhelichvili, a Full-Stack Web Developer & Consultant with a passion for helping my clients *transform their businesses by building them amazing web projects.*

 I offer a vast collection of services, from web development to consulting on an existing project and coaching an existing team.